oracle-livelabs/common/gitlab-workshop/CICD/cicd.md

     };
     var www = http.createServer(handler);
     www.listen(8080);</copy>
     ```

 3. Create a Kubernetes deployment file [deployment.tmpl](files/deployment.tmpl) in the template format and upload it to the project's file repository.
-The deployment file requires the use of CI/CD variables, and therefore can not be in .yml or .yaml format.
+The deployment file requires the use of CI/CD variables, and therefore cannot be in .yml or .yaml format.

     ```
     <copy>apiVersion: apps/v1